 How To Make Slime

-In addition to the slime ingredients already mentioned, you’ll need a large mixing bowl, sturdy spoon for stirring, and a container to store your slime in.
-We found the 9-oz. size of these small rectangle containers from Glad were the perfect size for a batch.
+In addition to the slime ingredients already mentioned, you'll need a large mixing bowl, sturdy spoon for stirring, and a container to store your slime in.
+We found the 8-oz. size of these round twist-top containers were the perfect size for a batch.

 Okay, I know you're impatiently wondering: how do you make glitter slime?
 So without further ado, here's the directions for my super simple slime recipe: